 However, social media is only one piece of the puzzle.
 A strong social media marketing strategy will definitely bring your brand closer to prospects.
 But, it’s not a magic bullet that will automatically turn those prospects into customers or leads.
 For that, you’ll need an optimized landing page.

 A social media landing page basically refers to the destination page visitors land on after clicking your social media ads or posts.
 You must optimize this page to help visitors complete the desired action, i.e., purchase a product or sign up for something.
 If you fail to do so, all the incoming traffic will remain just that, traffic.
 You don’t want that.
+To avoid that, you can hire a freelance web designer to help you create a social media landing page.

 So, here’s a quick review of the elements that make a great social media landing page: